 Think of the S6 as a boxer in a tuxedo.
-Outside, this A6 performance variant is all about classy understatement, and its interior is dressed to the nines in supple leather and fine wood.
-Underneath it all, however, is a 420-horsepower V8 that's ready to deliver a knockout punch at a moment's notice.
+Outside, this sport-focused A6 is all about classy understatement, and its interior is dressed to the nines in supple leather and fine wood.
+Underneath it all, however, is a 450-horsepower V8 that's ready to deliver a knockout punch at a moment's notice.

 A subtly aggressive front bumper, menacing grille and rear diffuser with quad exhaust pipes let informed observes distinguish the S6 from its humbler A6 sibling, as do 19-inch aluminum wheels and aluminum side mirror covers.

 The big difference between the two, of course, is what lies under the hood.
-Whereas the A6 uses a supercharged six, the S6 packs a potent twin-turbocharged 4.0-liter V8 with 420 horsepower and 406 lb-ft of torque.
-That's enough to propel the sport sedan from zero-to-60 mph in the low four-second range.
+Whereas the A6 uses four- and six-cylinder engines, the S6 packs a potent twin-turbocharged 4.0-liter V8 that generates 450 horsepower between 5,800 and 6,400 rpm and 406 lb-ft of torque from 1,400 to 5,700 rpm.
+That's enough to propel the sport sedan from zero to 60 mph in 4.4 seconds and on to a top speed of 155 mph.

 The S6 rides on a full air suspension with adaptive dampers, which can both be adjusted to suit the driver's preferences with a Drive Select system that also controls throttle response, steering effort and shift calibration.